Perfect Alabama finishes No. 1 in AP Top 25 for 11th time

 Big 12 champion Oklahoma finished sixth, Georgia seventh and Cincinnati was eighth.

 The Tide, Aggies and Bulldogs give the Southeastern Conference three teams in the top seven.
+The SEC finished 7-2 in the bowls, counting Alabama’s national championship victory.

-Iowa State was at nine and Northwestern finished out the top 10.
+Iowa State was No. 9 and Northwestern finished out the top 10.

+The Big 12 finished with a perfect record in five bowl games.
+Oklahoma and Iowa State were joined by No. 19 Texas and No. 20 Oklahoma State in the final rankings from that conference.

+The ACC’s postseason was a dud at 0-6.
+Clemson, Notre Dame, No. 14 North Carolina and No. 22 Miami gave the ACC four ranked teams.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://westwoodonepodcasts.com/pods/ap-top-25-college-football-podcast/